lzhchn0/k8s-operator/best practice of k8s cluster.md

 admission controller is a powerful policy enforcement tool, in a given cloud native environment

-<ins>Must check if informer gets synced before admission controller. </ins>
+<ins>Need to verify if the informer is synchronized before the admission controller.</ins>